Ambassador Steven Pifer

 NSWG

-Ambassador Steven Pifer is director of the Brookings Arms Control Initiative and a Senior Fellow with the Center for 21st Century Security and Intelligence and the Center on the United States and Europe in the Foreign Policy program at Brookings.
+Ambassador Steven Pifer is a nonresident senior fellow of the Brookings Arms Control and Non-Proliferation Initiative and a Senior Fellow with the Center for 21st Century Security and Intelligence and the Center on the United States and Europe in the Foreign Policy program at Brookings.
 He is a retired Foreign Service Officer with more than 25 years with the State Department, and specializes in arms control, Russia and Ukraine.

-A retired Foreign Service officer, he has more than 25 years’ experience with the State Department.
-He served as Deputy Assistant Secretary of State in the Bureau of European and Eurasian Affairs with responsibilities for Russia and Ukraine, Ambassador to Ukraine, and Special Assistant to the President and Senior Director for Russia, Ukraine and Eurasia on the National Security Council.
-He also served at the U.S. embassies in Warsaw, Moscow and London as well as with the U.S. delegation to the negotiation on intermediate-range nuclear forces in Geneva.
+A retired Foreign Service officer, he has more than 25 years of experience with the State Department.
+He served as Deputy Assistant Secretary of State in the Bureau of European and Eurasian Affairs with responsibilities for Russia and Ukraine, as Ambassador to Ukraine, and as Special Assistant to the President and Senior Director for Russia, Ukraine, and Eurasia on the National Security Council.
+He also served at the U.S. embassies in Warsaw, Moscow, and London, as well as with the U.S. delegation to the negotiation on intermediate-range nuclear forces in Geneva.

 From 2000 to 2001, he was a visiting scholar at Stanford’s Institute for International Studies.